- Basal Cell Tumors and Carcinomas

 Fibromas usually begin in the dermal layer of the skin and have well defined edges.
 They resemble collagenous nevi.
 While they are most common in dogs, all domestic animals can develop fibromas.
 These are usually benign.
 They appear as raised, often hairless, lumps that may feel firm or rubbery.
 Unless fibromas are malignant or interfere with the cat’s activities or appearance, treatment is optional.
 In some cases, fibromas may grow to be quite large.
 In these cases, surgical removal is recommended to make the cat more comfortable.

 These tumors are not, in the strictest sense, warts, although they may resemble warts.
-They are often easy to remove and do not threaten the cat's overall health.
-(See alsoWarts [Papillomas], see Skin Disorders of Cats: Warts (Papillomas).)
+They are often easy to remove and do not threaten the cat’s overall health.
+(See alsoWarts [Papillomas], see Tumors of the Skin in Cats : Warts (Papillomas).)

 Blood vessel tumors of the skin are benign growths that resemble normal blood vessels.
 These are uncommon tumors of adult cats and most often develop on the head, legs, and abdomen.